Stiflerzak/Pizzas/README.md

 ## Setup
 This project is hosted, and can be accessed through this link:

-   his application is hosted hence accessible through this link:

 - https://pizzas-17gk.onrender.com/